1940

 Sedona experience.
 One gentleman they befriended was a fellow rancher named Kelvin “Kel”

-L. Fox who owned the famous Foxboro Ranch above Sedona.
-Kel, with his wife Patty, (who is
+L. Fox (now deceased) who owned the famous Foxboro Ranch above Sedona.
+Kel, with his wife

-Patty related a time when her husband Kel, who shared a close friendship with the Fryes, was
+Patty related to me a time when her husband Kel, who shared a close friendship with the Fryes,

 in the early 1940’s, the plane was Jack’s Lockheed 12A NC18137.
 It is not remembered if there

-was to continue to Washington D.C., and possibly, New York City.
+was to continue to Washington D.C., culminating at New York City.
 All three destinations were

 frequent stops for Frye who had executive offices in each of these cities and flew between these

-locations frequently in his private planes and TWA airliners.
+locations frequently on his private planes and TWA airliners.

-Frye and Kel were in the rear of the cabin shivering under the warm mink coats that Helen had
+and Kel were in the rear of the cabin shivering under the warm mink coats Helen had on board

-on board that day.
-To stay warm, one of the two broke out a bottle of Tequila.
-Miraculously, for
+that day.
+To stay warm, one of the two broke out a bottle of Tequila, miraculously for the two

-the two chilly passengers, there was also salt and a lemon on board, as well.
+chilly passengers, there was also salt and a lemon on board as well!
 Imagine that!
-As
+As the chilly

-the chilly flight droned on Helen and Kel were polishing off the bottle to stay warm, with a
+flight droned on Helen and Kel were polishing off the bottle to stay warm with a squeeze of

-squeeze of lemon and a dash of salt, on one hand, and a shot of Tequila in the other.
-After a
+lemon, and a dash of salt on one hand, and a shot of Tequila in the other.
+After a while, they

-while they became so boisterous with hearty laughing and carrying on that Jack, who was
+became so boisterous, with hearty laughing and carrying on, that Jack who was unaware of the

-unaware of the party behind him, turned around and shouted over the rumbling of the engines,
+party behind him turned around and shouted over the rumbling of the engines, “what in the

-“what in the hell is going on back there?”
-Unfortunately, as pilot, Jack could not join in and get
+hell is going on back there?”
+Unfortunately as pilot Jack could not join in and get warmed up

-warmed up himself!
-It is not widely known that Jack Frye was not a big drinker, as one might
+himself!
+It is not widely known that Jack Frye was not a big drinker, as one might suppose, but

-suppose, but rather because of his intense TWA work load, he had to limit his imbibing
+rather because of his intense TWA work load, he had to limit his imbibing throughout his life.

-After they finally landed in Kansas City, Jack immediately ordered the plane’s heater repaired.
+After they finally landed at Kansas City Jack immediately ordered the plane’s heater repaired.

 However, perhaps because of the war and the lack of available parts, the heating system took